lums658/sieve_exec_comparison/README.md

 - **async**: Uses `std::async` and `std::future` for concurrency and parallelism.
 Algorithmic steps are chained together via `std::async()` and `std::future.get()`.
 - **cc**: Uses the `concurrencpp` library, based on C++20 coroutines for concurrency and parallelism.
 Algorithmic steps are chained together via `co_return` and `co_await`
 - **direct**: Algorithmic steps are chained together via one function directly using the results of the previous one.
 Function call chains are launched as separate `std::async` tasks.
 - **p2300**: Uses WG21 P2300 `std::execution` for concurrency and parallelism.
-Algorithmic steps are chained together with `std::execution` and `operator|`.   **NB:** The p2300 implementation is evolving rapidly but does not yet have sufficient functionality to support this benchmark, so its results are not included.
-The sieve implementation is presently informational only (but compare to unifex).
+Algorithmic steps are chained together with `std::execution` and `operator|`.
+The version used for this benchmark is a fork from Kirk Shoop's fork (which added support for async_scope).
+The fork from the fork adds support for `spawn_on` which is necessary for parallel execution.
 - **tbb**: Uses Intel Threading Building Blocks (oneTBB) for concurrency and parallelism.
 Algorithmic steps are embedded in `tbb::flow` task graph nodes.
 - **unifex**: Uses Facebook's `libunifex` for concurrency and parallelism.
 Algorithmic steps are chained together with `unifex::then` and `operator|`.